Lemer Invertebrate Genomics Lab

 Research in the Lemer lab focuses on understanding how biodiversity arises and is maintained in marine invertebrates, at the species, population and individual levels, in the context of a changing environment.

-My work primarily focused on diverse mollusc groups, but I also explore the wider realm of marine invertebrates to address my research questions (I even sometimes venture into the vertebrate world!).
+Our work primarily focused on diverse mollusc groups, but we also explore the wider realm of marine invertebrates to address our research questions (We even sometimes venture into the vertebrate world!).

-In the Lemer lab we mainly use a combination of field work, experiments in controlled environments, Next Generation Sequencing approaches (RNA-Seq, RAD-Seq and Genome sequencing) and bioinformatics to answer questions about population genetics, phylogeny and gene expression in various taxa such as Annelids, Bivalves, Cephalopods and Scleractinian corals.
+In the Lemer lab we mainly use a combination of field work, experiments in controlled environments, Next Generation Sequencing approaches (RNA-Seq, RAD-Seq, Tag-Seq and Genome sequencing) and bioinformatics to answer questions about population genetics, phylogeny and gene expression in various taxa such as Annelids, Bivalves, Cephalopods and Scleractinian corals.

 I am part of the NSF funded Guam Ecosystems Collaboratorium.
 Learn more about what we do here: Guam EPSCoR

 We are using in aquaria experiments to reproduce the extreme environmental conditions that lead to coral bleaching.
 The goal is to identify and characterize the molecular processes that allow some corals to adapt to and survive extreme environmental conditions when others usually bleach and/or die.

 Phylogenetic relationships among bivalves still show areas of uncertainty, especially within the Imparidentia group.
 We sequence and analyze bivalve transcriptomes and genomes to shed light on the phylogeny of this diverse group of molluscs.

 We are exploring the genetic connectivity, diversity and structure of multiple coral species around the island of Guam using a RAD-Seq approach.